ubul86/storage_manager/README.md

 ### 3. Start the Development Server

 Run a PHP Development Server

 ```bash
 php -S localhost:8080
 ```

+The application should now be accessible at http://localhost:8080.

 ## Testing and Analysis Tools